Difference Between Internal Audit and External Audit

-External Audit and Internal Audit are not opposed to each other.
+External audits and internal audits are not opposed to each other.
 Rather, they complement one another.
 External Auditor may use the work that is conducted in the internal audit if he thinks fit, but it will not reduce the scope and the responsibility of the external auditor.
 Internal Audit acts as a check on the process and the activities of the business and aids by advising on different matters to gain operational efficiency.

-On contrary, external audit is totally independent in which the third party is brought to the firm to carry out the procedure.
+On the contrary, an external audit is totally independent in which the third party is brought to the firm to carry out the procedure.
 It checks the accuracy, completeness, and validity of the annual account, of the firm.

-This has a been a guide to Internal Audit vs External Audit.
-Here we discuss the top difference between Internal Audit and External Audit along with infographics and comparison table.
+This has been a guide to Internal Audit vs External Audit.
+Here we discuss the top difference between internal audit and external audit along with infographics and comparison table.
 You may also have a look at the following articles –